swaharoy/carepartners_map/README.md

 <img src="readme_images/carepartners_map_preview.png">

-This Flash-based Dash app was designed in partnership with CarePartners, a Houston nonprofit serving people with dementia and their caregivers.
-Using Pandas and Plotly, over 21,000+ donor records are analyzed and displayed in an interactive choropleth map of Texas.
+This Flash-based **Dash** app was designed for CarePartners, a Houston nonprofit serving people with dementia and their caregivers.
+Using **Pandas** and **Plotly**, over **21,000+ donor records** are analyzed and displayed in an interactive choropleth map of Texas.
 Various filters can be applied to show important trends in giving.
-CarePartners staff have the ability to upload new data through the interface due to the application's connection to MongoDB.
+CarePartners staff have the ability to upload new data through the interface due to the application's connection to **MongoDB**.

 ## Key Features